thelogicalgrammar/inferringLoT/README.md

-# NeuralNetworksLoT
+# Inferring LoT

- An comparison between neural networks' learning and a Boolean Language of Thought
+A project to reconstruct an agent's Boolean Language of Thought from learning data